NSW Oysters

 • 2017 NSW Oyster Conference

-• Three species of oysters are grown in NSW, the Sydney rock oyster (Saccostrea glomerata), Pacific oyster (Crassostrea gigas) and the native, flat oyster (Ostrea angasi).
+• Three species of oysters are grown in NSW - Sydney rock oysters, Pacific oysters and Native oysters.

 • It can take between 12 months and 4 years for an oyster to grow to a marketable size, depending on the species and growing area.